Abstract

 About the speaker

 Dennis J. Snower is President of the Global Solutions Initiative, which provides policy advice to the G20.
 He is International Research Fellow at the Said Business School, Oxford University; non-resident fellow of The Brookings Institution and visiting Professor at University College, London.
-Berlin.
 Furthermore, he is a Research Fellow at the Center for Economic Policy Research (London), at IZA (Institute for the Future of Work, Bonn), and CESifo (Munich).

 Dennis J. Snower was born in Vienna, Austria, where he went to the American International School.
 He earned a BA and MA from New College, Oxford University, and an MA and a PhD at Princeton University.
 He served most recently as President of the Kiel Institute for the World Economy, where he is now a president emeritus, and was previously Professor of Economics at Birkbeck College, University of London.